Courses Open to Non-Majors

 Introduction to the Visual Arts

-MWF 10–11 + Discussion Section
+MW 10–11 + Discussion Section

 Art is a language: how do we decode its meaning and its extraordinary effect on us, the viewers?
 How does art reflect the era, location, and culture of both its maker and its patron?
-Through a blend of online lectures (2 per week), quizzes (each class through Canvas), and tests (3 on Canvas), as well as TA-led visits to UT’s Blanton Museum of Art, students will learn that art is a prism—often beautiful, always challenging—through which we can view the human experience, both past and present.
+Through a blend of online lectures, quizzes, and tests, as well as TA-led visits to UT’s Blanton Museum of Art, students will learn that art is a prism—often beautiful, always challenging—through which we can view the human experience, both past and present.
 Throughout the semester, students will increase their visual literacy and critical thinking skills by looking at a global array of works from many eras and locations.
 The only prerequisites are open eyes and open minds!
 We will concentrate on the familiar media of painting, sculpture, and architecture, but we will also examine drawings, prints, photography, garden planning, ceramics, textiles, earthworks, installation art, and other forms of visual culture, both through live online lectures and through in-person visits to UT’s collections of art.

 ARH 302